-To help with the symptoms of the flu you should rest, stay well-hydrated with water and hydration salts and take paracetamol to help with fever and any pain from a sore throat or muscle aches.
+To help with the symptoms of the flu you should rest, stay warm and well-hydrated with water and hydration salts, and take paracetamol or ibuprofen to help with fever and any pain from a sore throat or muscle aches.

-Because the flu is so infectious, your doctor may choose to do a phone consultation.
-The doctor will ask about your symptoms and, if necessary, examine you.
+Because flu is so infectious, your doctor may choose to do a phone consultation.
+They will ask about your symptoms and, if necessary, examine you.
 Depending on the possible diagnosis, blood tests, urine tests, or imaging (for example a chest X-ray) could be carried out, or you may be referred to a specialist department.

 The doctor may also prescribe some medication to help with your symptoms.
 In a small number of people who have severe cases of the flu, hospital admission may be required.

 If you have the flu, you are not fit to work.
 If your symptoms could be COVID-19 then you should follow current government guidelines in your area.